 The Vignuzzi Lab Country Retreat

 Located in the heart of Burgundy, the village of Noyers-sur-Serein is a hidden gem on the official list of France's 100 most beautiful villages.
-The medieval village, under strict architectural protection by heritage laws, showcases hundreds of 12th to 18th century houses clustered around artisan shoppes and artist studios.
+The medieval village, under strict architectural protection by heritage laws, showcases over a hundred 12th to 18th century houses clustered around artisan shoppes and artist studios.
 Located 200km from Paris, the lab frequently retreats to the country house for summer barbecues and pool parties, or winter getaways and the epic Thanksgiving dinner gathering 50 family and friends.
 Built in 1491, this special house loves to be shared with our friends and colleagues.